 - National Gallery of Victoria

 - Melbourne International Comedy Festival

-If you are a sports fan, Melbourne has a little bit of everything.
-It is home to the Australian Football League (AFL), and a myriad of other sports such as the Australian Open, cricket, rugby, Formula 1 – Melbourne even hosted the Olympics and Commonwealth Games.
+If you’re a sports fan, Melbourne has a little bit of everything.
+It’s home to the Australian Football League, and a myriad of other sports such as the Australian Open, cricket, rugby, and Formula 1.
+Melbourne even hosted the Olympics and Commonwealth Games.

 One more fun fact, the Melbourne Cup is an annual horse race that warrants its own public holiday called “Cup Day” held each year in November.

 Fashion is alive and well with an eclectic mix of fashion houses, local-made and underground labels.
 Melbourne is home to its own fashion week each year and the spring racing carnival is known for its fashions on the field.